Environmental, Social and Governance

 We participate in the BOMA 360 Performance Program to evaluate our property operations and management practices and increase efficiencies and tenant satisfaction.

-We participate in the Green Seal certification program to help continuously improve and monitor the environmental and health standards at our assets.
+We participate in the Green Seal certification program at select assets to help continuously improve and monitor environmental and health standards.

 Westlands Solar Park